+Evidence type (full): inferential

+Evidence type (reduced): indirect

 4. You are listening to music with your earphones.
 You look out the window and see that the mailman has just arrived at your neighbor’s doorstep, when all of a sudden he jumps back.